pocketnetteam/pocketnet.core/doc/i2p.md

 In most cases, the default router settings should work fine.

-## Bundling I2P in a Bitcoin application
+## Bundling I2P in a Pocketnet application

-Please see the "General Guidance for Developers" section in https://geti2p.net/en/docs/api/samv3 if you are developing a downstream application that may be bundling I2P with Bitcoin.
+Please see the "General Guidance for Developers" section in https://geti2p.net/en/docs/api/samv3 if you are developing a downstream application that may be bundling I2P with Pocketnet.